Filmon-gh/Quiz-App/README.md

 #  Code-Class Quiz

 Code Class Quiz: designed to help beginners learn the basics of HTML, CSS, and JavaScript through a series of questions and answers.The app features an intuitive interface that allows the user to easily navigate through the quiz.
-The questions are displayed with corresponding numbers, and the time remaining for each question is shown, adding an element of urgency to the quiz-taking experience.
+The questions are displayed with corresponding numbers.
+The time function has been included as an optional feature for users who may wish to utilize the predetermined time set for the quiz questions.
+However, users are free to take as much time as they require, as this feature is not mandatory.

 One additional feature of the app is the shuffling of questions, which ensures that every time a user replays the quiz, the questions are arranged randomly and in a different order.
 This helps to keep the experience fresh and engaging for the user.Additionally, the app is designed to provide users with a real-time feedback experience, with green and red lights indicating correct and incorrect answers.
 At the end of the quiz, the user is presented with their result in a separate window, which includes their score.